victorers1/personal-blog/src/content/notes/cpp-lang.md

 TODO

-### The `*void` type
+## `auto`, `decltype` and `reinterpret_cast`

 TODO

 ## Arrays

-Arrays are used to store multiple values of the same type sequentially in memory.
+Conceptually, arrays are used to sequentially store multiple values of the same type in memory.
 The array, as well as its elements, has a predefined amount of bytes that are allocated right after its declaration.
+When there was only C, it was done with the `int a[10]` command.
+Later, with C++, it was introduced an container to the basic array, the `std::array`.
+There is a very similar standard container worth mentioning, `std::vector`, which should not be compared to an array as it internally works differently.

+Therefore, there are 3 distinct things in C++ that can be mistakenly taken as equal:

+- `array`, a basic data type that is around since C language;
+- `std::array`, a C++ standard library container class that encapsulates a fixed sized basic-data-type `array`; and
+- `std::vector`, a C++ standard library container class that is variable length and grows dynamically.

+### C arrays

 Declaration of an empty array of `int`s: